Cascades Park - Features

 Tickets to events at the Capital City Amphitheater can be purchased through CapitalCityAmphitheater.com.
 Be sure to also check out the schedule of events.

 Perhaps the place where you'll hear the most laughs and giggles is at Imagination Fountain.
 Located on the west side of the Prime Meridian Plaza, Imagination Fountain offers a fun, water-park atmosphere for children.
 The fountain, which features 73 jets, randomly shoots filtered water into the air, wetting even the most suspecting children.
 Once your little ones have had enough fun, they can change into dry clothes in the public changing rooms right next to the fountain area.

 While the fountain offers a fun way to cool off in the daytime, it's equally cool at night.
 After dark, Imagination Fountain is not only a water feature, it's a show!
 Programmed to music and lights, the fountain performs a magnificent, repeating, seven-minute show beginning at dusk.
 Some of the hit songs featured in the show are "Celebrate" by Kool & The Gang and "Mess Around" by Ray Charles, who once lived in Tallahassee.
-The nighttime finale show runs every Friday, Saturday and Sunday at 8:00, 8:30 and 9:00pm.
+The nighttime finale show runs every Friday and Saturday 8:00, 8:30 and 9:00pm.